 A. Steering Committee

-The Steering Committee is composed of six core members, including the officers (Chair and Vice-chair).
-The Steering Committee shall be composed of at least one representative from the AT community and at least one representative from the Archon community.
+The Steering Committee is composed of six core members, including the officers (Chair, Vice-chair, and Web Liaison).
+The Steering Committee shall be composed of at least one representative from the Archivists ToolkitTM community and at least one representative from the Archon community.

 The Steering Committee directs and coordinates activities of the roundtable and approves appointments made by the Chair, including ex-officio appointments and when vacancies occur.
 Committee members help establish projects to work on through the year, and plan the annual roundtable meeting.
-A member of the Steering Committee shall take minutes at the annual roundtable meeting, and assist the Chair in editing the minutes to be posted on the AT/Archon roundtable website.
+A member of the Steering Committee shall take minutes at the annual roundtable meeting, and assist the Chair in editing the minutes to be posted on the AT/Archon Roundtable website.

-Steering Committee members make a commitment to serve for at least one year.
+Steering Committee members make a commitment to serve for at least two years.

 The Steering Committee shall appoint any other vacancies to fulfill unexpired terms of elected positions, after which a normal election shall occur.